pygobject/pycairo/docs/reference/constants.rst

    Returns the version of the underlying C cairo library as a human-readable string of the form "X.Y.Z".

+.. function:: get_include()

+    :returns: a path to the directory containing the C header files
+    :rtype: str

+    Gives the include path which should be passed to the compiler.

+    .. versionadded:: 1.15.7

 Module Constants
 ================